arista-netdevops-community/avd-extended-workshop/marp_slides.md

 - Open VSCode terminal and run the following command to import cEOS-lab image: `docker import .gitignored/<ceos-image-name> ceos-lab:latest`
 - Start cLab topology: `make start`
 - To stop the lab use `make stop` at any time.
+- If codespace is deactivated by timeout - redeploy the lab.

 ```bash
 @ankudinov ➜ /workspaces/temp-repo (main) $ sudo clab inspect -t clab/topology.clab.yml